- Hepatitis A

 - Dark urine

 - Vomiting and nausea

 Children who have developed a chronic hepatitis B infection are at a risk of contracting HDV.
 The virus is contagious and spreads through contact, via body fluids.
 The disease may be diagnosed through a blood test to check for anti-HDV antibodies.
 If exposed, the doctor may recommend treatment using a medication known as interferon, as anti-viral treatments aren’t very effective against the virus.

 Getting your child vaccinated against hepatitis B is the only way to prevent the hepatitis D infection.

-[ Read: Fatty Liver Disease In Children ]
+[ Read: Stomach Pain In Kids ]

 Hepatitis E is uncommon in countries like the US but prevalent in south and east Asia.
 The virus spreads through the oral-fecal route, especially contaminated food and water.
 Around 20 million people around the world are affected by hepatitis E virus (5), and over 55,000 people die from the illness each year.
 In most cases, hepatitis E is self-limiting and rarely develops into a chronic condition.